ASTR 1210 (O'CONNELL) STUDY GUIDE

 among others.
 You can find videos here,

-a much smaller impact on Earth.
+impact on Earth.

 D. Potential Impact Scales